Materials - only the best will do

 The best hardware - the voice of your guitar

-I use Callaham hardware on all my guitars.
+I use Callaham and Wudtone hardware on all my Emperor guitars.
 In my humble opinion, they make the best stuff out there.
 Their bridges and tremolos are made fantastically well and their cryo-treated pots and electric parts are wonderful too.
 I use Sperzel locking tuners on my tremolo-equipped guitars and I tend to stick to Gotoh vintage tuners for T-type guitars - your choice of course!

 As for pick-ups, I have tried and played dozens of pick-ups from many of the top manufacturers over the years.
-I now favour Bare Knuckle pickups.
+I now favour Radioshop and Bare Knuckle pickups.
 They are handmade to order here in the UK to the highest possible standard and they now make my favourite single coils, P90s and humbuckers.

 We can blend humbuckers, form HSS sets and more esoteric combinations to suit any of your sound requirements.